plamarque/sphinx-poc/docs/GettingStarted/Welcome-screens.rst

 -  You can change these entered information after logging in eXo Platform.
    See `Changing your account
-   settings <#PLFUserGuide.GettingStarted.ManagingAccounts.ChangingAccountSettings>`__
-   for more details.
+   settings <Managing-Account>__` for more details.

-Click Submit to finish setting up your account.
+2. Click Submit to finish setting up your account.

 Once your account has been created successfully, a Greetings! screen appears that illustrates how to add more users.

 |image2|

-Click Start to be automatically logged in with your created account and redirected to the `Social Intranet homepage <#PLFUserGuide.GettingStarted.SocialIntranetHomepage>`__.
+3. Click Start to be automatically logged in with your created account and redirected to the `Social Intranet homepage <PLFHomepage>__`.
 Now, you can start adding more users to collaborate, creating/joining spaces, or creating/following activities.

     .. note:: * After your accounts have been submitted successfully, the following memberships will be granted to your primary account:
        - \*:/platform/administrators
        - \*:/platform/web-contributors
        - \*:/platform/users
        - \*:/developers

 	* If the server stops before your account setup data is submitted, the Account Setup screen will appear at your next startup.